Choosing and dosing the right improver: a troubleshooting guide for bread, rolls, frozen dough and par-bake

 What needs follow-up before final publication

-6. Allergen declarations throughout are abridged from spec sheets and must undergo full human review before publication or use in customer-facing materials.
+Allergen declarations throughout are abridged from spec sheets and must be independently verified before use in customer-facing materials.

 White tin bread with Zeelandia Gamma GP